lovepreetmultani/DS_Algo_Coding/README.md

 **Queue**: Implemented as a first-in-first-out (FIFO) data structure for efficient enqueue and dequeue operations.

-**Binary Search Tree**: Used for efficient searching, insertion, and deletion of elements in a sorted tree structure.
+**Binary Search Tree**: Used for efficient searching,insertion,and deletion of elements in a sorted tree structure.

 **Hash Table**: Utilized for fast retrieval and storage of key-value pairs.